-Backblaze now stores over 200 Petabytes of customer data on our Storage Pods.
-Actually, we crossed that line a few weeks ago but we were busy with our B2 Beta thing and so here we are, a little late—200 Petabytes of customer data.
-Yes, 200 Petabytes is a big number—a 2 followed by 17 zeros with 5 commas thrown in.
-If you’re into Common Core math then you’ll place a 2 in the hundred quadrillions place.
+Backblaze now stores over 200 petabytes of customer data on our Storage Pods.
+Actually, we crossed that line a few weeks ago but we were busy with our Backblaze B2 Cloud Storage beta thing and so here we are, a little late—200 petabytes of customer data.
+Yes, 200 petabytes is a big number—a two followed by 17 zeros with five commas thrown in.
+If you’re into common core math, then you’ll place a two in the hundred quadrillions place.

 The folks at the Tech Expectations blog have bravely tried to answer the “How much data does ‘x’ store?” question, but even they couldn’t locate a decent number for Amazon S3, Microsoft OneDrive, or Google Drive.

-With that said what we do know is that Backblaze has a little over 200 Petabytes customer data.
+With that said, what we do know is that Backblaze has a little over 200 petabytes of customer data.
 The data currently resides on 54,675 hard drives as follows:

 What’s next is more customer data.
 For an idea of what we expect, let’s look at how our data storage has grown over the last few years:

 Projecting forward, we should have 250 petabytes of customer data in early Q3 2016 and 300 petabytes by late 2016.
 But wait, as Backblaze B2 Cloud Storage comes online, that will certainly add a petabyte or two or a hundred to our 2016 numbers.
 It is going to be a fun year.
 In the meantime, we’ll keep hiring data center techs, network administrators, and so on.
 Let us know if you’re interested, we’ll need the help.